Remote and On-Demand Career Center Services for Students & Alumni

-Career Center services and events are being offered virtually and employers are recruiting virtually!
+Career Center services and events are offered remotely and on-demand and employers are recruiting virtually!

-All UNT students and alumni can access virtual services and remote opportunities available through the Career Center and highlighted below to assist in achieving their career goals.
-The Career Center is continuing to expand the virtual programs and offerings so check back frequently.
+All UNT students and alumni can access remote and on-demand opportunities available through the Career Center and highlighted below to assist in achieving your career goals.

 Career Coaching and Internship Advising Meetings

 UNT Career Coaches and Internship Specialists are available for one-on-one coaching/advising sessions with students and alumni.
 Staff is available in-person and by phone, Zoom, and email.
 When scheduling an appointment online, please indicate if you would like an in-person, phone, email or Zoom meeting.
 Current students can schedule an appointment through Navigate, and alumni can schedule an appointment through Handshake.